TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 Q: Is there a public leaderboard?
 A: No: the (progress) prize winners will be announced by email once the respective deadline has passed.

+Q: What is the reasoning behind the normalization choices in your paper?
+A: Finding Steiner trees that result in minimum WL and skew are NP-hard problems.
+Since $\alpha = 0.0$ yields an MST, which yields a minimum WL tree (not including Steiner trees), we chose to normalize our WL values to the WL found from running PD with $\alpha = 0.0$.
+$\alpha = 1.0$ yields an SPT, which yields a minimum radius tree (again, not including Steiner trees).
+Because radius and skew are closely related in the context of the PD-Clock problem, we chose to normalize our skew values to the skew found from running PD with $\alpha = 1.0$.
+For more information, please refer to Section II of our [paper](https://vlsicad.ucsd.edu/Publications/Conferences/397/c397.pdf).

 ## References
 1. A. B. Kahng, S. Thumathy and M. Woo,  "An Effective Cost-Skew Tradeoff Heuristic for VLSI Global Routing", [(.pdf)](https://vlsicad.ucsd.edu/Publications/Conferences/397/c397.pdf), Proc.
 IEEE Intl.
 Symp. on Quality Electronic Design, 2023, (to appear).